mushfique44/BattleShip_P3/README.md

 ![Board with ships]()

-  - Display of all the symbols
+  - Display of all the symbols on both boards

 ![Board after a guess]()